hnagib/WodUp-Scraper/README.md

 :clipboard: Usage Instructions
 --------------------------------
 1. Check the version of your Chrome browser and download the appropriate chromedriver executable from [here](https://chromedriver.chromium.org/downloads) into the `src` directory.
-The included in this repo is for Chrome v84.
+The one included in this repo is for Chrome v84.
 2. Run `make install-env` command from the root of this repository set up the `wodup` environment
 3. Make sure you have a valid WodUp login.
 Note the email address and password you use to login
 4. Follow example in [`notebooks/hn-wodup-crawler.ipynb`](https://nbviewer.jupyter.org/github/hnagib/WodUp-Scraper/blob/master/notebooks/hn-wodup-crawler.ipynb)